flohil/wdio-workflo/docs/steps.md

 };
 ```

-## Invoking a Step From a Testcase
+## Executing a Step from within a Testcase

 To execute a step inside a testcase, you need to pass a `Step` instance to a `given` or a `when` function: